HuyaneMatsu/hata/README.md

     embedding into a threaded system.
 - Running more clients from the same instance.
 - Shared entity cache between shards and clients.
-- Feature rich API for common usacases.
+- Feature rich API for common use cases.
-- Fast ratelimit handling.
+- Fast rate limit handling.
 - No member objects associated with guilds.
 Hata uses guild -> user -> guild relation enabling implementing cross-guild features more easily.
 - Optimized dispatch event parsers depending on intents, client count and on handled events as well.